matuteiglesias/journal/content/Dev/2023-06-11_Comprehensive_Analysis_on_Infrastructure_Investmen.md

 **🕒 20:30–21:30**
 **🏷️ Labels**: Data Processing, Regression Analysis, Infrastructure Investment, Developer Responsibilities, Matching Algorithm
 **📂 Project**: Dev
-**⭐ Priority**: MEDIUM

 ### Session Goal
-The session aimed to explore various aspects of data processing, integration, and analysis related to infrastructure investment and its impacts.
+The session aimed to explore various aspects of [[data processing]], [[integration]], and analysis related to infrastructure investment and its impacts.

 ### Key Activities
 - **Developer Responsibilities**: Clarified the completion of developer roles and the availability of code for user empowerment.